Terms & Conditions of Business

 Zest Podiatry & Physio is the trading partner of Zest Allied Health Professionals Limited.
 The company registration number is 11602617.

-All our clinical staff are members of the College of Podiatry and have professional indemnity insurance – please see more information at https://cop.org.uk/about-us1.
+All our podiatry clinical staff are members of the College of Podiatry and have professional indemnity insurance – please see more information at https://cop.org.uk/about-us1.Our physiotherapist is registered with The Chartered Society of Physiotherapy.

 Podiatrists diagnose and treat conditions relating to the lower limb following a Bachelor of Science (BSc) degree and in the UK, podiatrists are part of the Allied Health Professionals, http://www.england.nhs.uk/ahp/role/.
+Physiotherapists diagnose and treat conditions relating to the musculoskeletal system and help restore movement and function when someone is affected by injury, illness or disability.

-All of our clinical treatments are evidence based, and all of our podiatrists have been trained to deliver them to the highest standard.
+All of our clinical treatments are evidence based, and all of our clinicians have been trained to deliver them to the highest standard.
 We are all committed to continuous educational improvement and take a keen interest in new innovations and ways to improve our service.

 The clinic